 Location: 'Ayn Gharandal, Jordan

-The site of ‘Ayn Gharandal is located c.100 km north of the gulf of Aqaba and some 40 km south-west of Petra on the eastern edge of the Wadi Arabah.
-The ruins rest alongside a modern paved road running east from the nearby Dead Sea highway.
-The presence of an artesian spring in the mouth of the nearby Wadi Gharandal, which still flows abundantly today, presumably served as the reason for human occupation at the site.
+'Ayn Gharandal lies ca. 70 km north of the Gulf of Aqaba, ca. 40 km SW of Petra, and ca. 200.0 m west of the mouth of Wadi Gharandal on the eastern edge of the Wadi Arabah.
+The ruins rest alongside the modern paved road running east from the nearby Dead Sea highway.
+The presence of an artesian spring in the mouth of the wadi presumably served as the reason for human occupation at the site.